IMS322-Sheffield/IMS322-docs/docs/javascript/basic data types.md

 # Basic Data Types
 Values stored in [variables](variables) are always of a certain *type*.
 Being aware of these types is important when developing your code as they determine what you can do with that data.

-For example, if I said to you "add 40 and 2 in your head," you could do that without any problem because 40 and 2 are both of the type "number."
-However, you would probably think I was trying to cause trouble if I said "add 40 and elephant" because we don't add numbers to animals.
-Outside of creative nonsense answers ("uhh... fortyphant?"), it doesn't make any sense.
+If you were prompted to "add 40 and 2 in your head," you could easily do so because 40 and 2 are both of the type "number."
+However, a request to "add 40 and elephant" does not have an obvious response because we don't typically add numbers to animals.
+Outside of creative nonsense answers - "uhh... fortyphant?" - it doesn't make any sense.

-Data types in JavaScript work in a similar way.
-If you try to manipulate data in a way that is expected *given the types* (e.g. add two numbers together), everything should work just fine.
-If you try to manipulate data in ways that are not expected for the types (e.g. add numbers to words), then JavaScript will either give you a creative nonsense answer or throw an error and fail to execute the rest of your code.
+Data types in JavaScript work in a similar manner.
+If you try to manipulate data in a way that is expected *given the types* (e.g. add two numbers together), you should get a logical response.
+If you try to manipulate data in ways that are not expected *given the types* (e.g. add numbers to words), then you will either receive a creative nonsense answer or an error.

-While you should be aware of data types, you don't have specify data types when declaring variables.
-JavaScript is a "dynamically typed" language, which means that it will try to assign the type automatically when running your code.
+While you need to be aware of data types, you don't have to specify type when declaring variables.
+JavaScript is a "dynamically typed" language, which means that types are automatically assigned when code is run based on the how the value was assigned.
 ## Number
 ```js
 let myNumber = 42
 ```
 ## String
-A string is a sequence of one or more text characters.
+A *string* is a sequence of one or more text characters.
 When declaring a variable that is intended to be a string, surround the value with single quotes, as seen below.
 ```js
 let myMessage = 'Hello, my name is Eric.'
 ```
 ## Boolean
-The boolean type has only 2 possible values - `true` or `false`.
-Since these are not strings, they do not need single quotes around the value.
+The *boolean* type has only 2 possible values - `true` or `false`.
+Since these are not strings, they do not require single quotes around the value.
 ```js
 let isItRaining = false
 ```